Paradigm Health offers a variety of diagnostic testing services depending on the specialist treating your condition. Here are a few services offered:

 Each physician has a unique schedule based on his/her needs.
 Our physicians strive to stay on schedule, but there are occasions where unscheduled, medically urgent patients have to be worked in, or earlier patients have been late, which impacts the best intentioned physician’s schedule.

-During business hours, other physicians in the office cover for those physicians who are out of the office.
+Prescriptions are only refilled during regular business hours.
+During business hours other physicians in the office cover for those physicians who are out of the office.
 After hours, an on-call physician is available on an emergency basis.

 If this is a medical emergency, you should call 911 or go directly to the nearest emergency room for assistance.
 For routine questions or prescription refills, call back during regular business hours.